naver/billboard.js/DEVELOPMENT.md

 ## Bug Report

-If you find a bug, please report to us by posting [issues](https://github.com/naver/billboard.js/issues) on GitHub.
+If you find a bug, please report it to us by posting [issues](https://github.com/naver/billboard.js/issues) on GitHub.